logan-pearce/ReflectX/docs/source/makemodel.rst

   :width: 500
   :align: center

 This is an example of a badly converge profile.
 At the bottom, between 10^1 and 10^2 bars, there is a sharp bend in the profile and it is not smooth.
 For the configuration the bottom of the model atm had been set to 10^2, and it did not converge well down there (a lot of the time 10^2 is fine for the bottom, but sometimes this kink happens).
-So I change the bottom of the atm to 10^3, and the resulting PT profile looks smooth and good to go:
+So I change the bottom of the atm to 10^3 (``bottom.pressure`` = 3 in the config file), and the resulting PT profile looks smooth and good to go:

 .. image:: images/PTprofile-goodconv.png
   :width: 500